conda/governance/README.md

 * Standard
 * 60% Majority to pass

-### Graduate a Specification Project from Incubation to Main

-The purpose of specifications is to be fully endorsed by the main conda organization.
-Graduating a specification can be done with a super-super-majority vote from the Steering Council.
-The purpose of this is to ensure that the overwhelming majority of the conda ecosystem agrees with the goals & aims of the specification, even if no software implements it at the time of the vote.
-Specifications are highly encouraged to be written and developed in `conda-incubator` so they can accrue comments and changes.
-New versions of a specification (beyond simple typographical and grammatical fixes) are considered new specifications for purposes of voting here.

-In spite of the high threshold for approval here, we highly encourage the writing of specification documents.

-* Standard
-* 70% Majority to pass

 ### Lock an Issue, Pull Request, Thread

 Occasionally, discussions become toxic and antithetical to the goal of fostering the conda community.
 Steering Council members have the right to lock the thread in an "ask for forgiveness and not for permission" way so bad situations are handled quickly.
 The lock must be justified in the thread itself with a text explaining the reasons for locking and how the participants can contest it.